 Criterion producer, Leanne Loombe (LL): I can’t really give any specifics.
 The first NFS we did was in 2010 with NFS: Hot Pursuit, and that was an award winning title.
 So when it came down to what we were going to do next, we chose to do NFS: Most Wanted.
 The premise was really important to us, about becoming the most wanted.
 So that’s why we chose that NFS to do next.

-Most Wanted already came out in 2005 on Xbox 360, so why not call it Most Wanted 2?
+Most Wanted came out in 2005, so why not name it Most Wanted 2?

 LL: Because it is not a sequel.
 We also don’t make sequels to other people’s games.
 It’s a re-imagining, or our take, on Most Wanted.
 It is not Most Wanted 2, as that would imply that we are following on the original Most Wanted.
 We wanted to make it our own, so we kept the name.

 What inspired the new Most Wanted?

 LL: Every game we make is a reflection of where we are at the time.
 Every single game that we have made, we want to bring into each game as well.
 Most Wanted brings together all the best from Hot Pursuit and marries that all together.

 Do the 32-bit Need for Speed games provide any insight?